json-e/json-e/README.md

 The `$map` operator evaluates an expression for each value of the given array or object, constructing the result as an array or object of the evaluated values.

-Given an array, map returns an array, and given an object, the result is an object.
-When given an object, the value of your `each` should be an object and each will be merged internally to give the resulting object.
-If keys intersect, later keys will win.
+When given an array, map always returns an array.

 ```yaml
 template: